Frequently Asked Questions – Doctorate in Educational Psychology (PsyD)

 A PhD is more research based and is designed for those that want to focus more on teaching and conducting research.
 Although a PsyD degree holder can and do teach and conduct research, the emphasis is on applied clinical work.

 A PsyD in Educational Psychology will broaden the career opportunities of current school psychologists.
 Graduates will be able to teach and conduct research.
-Graduates may also apply for the California Board of Psychology licensure as a clinical psychologist after completing additional coursework and state requirements, which allows for independent practice beyond school environments.
 And although a doctorate is not required to pursue licensure as an Educational Psychologist, a doctorate can offer a competitive advantage for those seeking this licensure or for those who already have obtained it.
 A licensed educational psychologist (LEP) may work in private practice conducting assessments for families and private schools that do not have a school psychologist on staff.

 The majority of students are working full-time throughout the program.
 Courses are designed for working professionals.